midnightexigent/hbase-thrift-rs/README.md

 For now, it is mostly comprised of the generated code from its [Thrift Spec](https://github.com/apache/hbase/blob/master/hbase-thrift/src/main/resources/org/apache/hadoop/hbase/thrift/Hbase.thrift)

-It provides lite wrappers that make it easier to interact with the generated client
+It provides lite wrappers that make it easier to interact with the generated code

 Additionnaly, it provides connection pools through [thrift-pool](https://crates.io/crates/thrift-pool)